monapatel91/comp-librarary/CONTRIBUTING.md

 You won't need any of the files located under the `demo-files/` directory when including the generated font in your own projects.

+When you're done be sure to update [the package number](#set-the-package-version-number)

 ## Definition of Done

 <!-- TODO -->